lfscanning/scaffold/docs/config.md

 * `title` optional field which, if included, will set the title of the ticket in JIRA

 The `findings` elements contains one or more of the following matches fields.
 A match is made if ALL of the match conditions are met (e.g. an AND of all matches).
-* `matches-license` license name that this finding applies to as it appears in the fossology.
-Note that the license name will be as it appears after the translations applied after retrieving the SPDX file -- e.g. how it appears on the web report, which might be different from how it appears in Fossology.
+* `matches-license` license name that this finding applies to as it appears in Fossology or the license name in the `policies.licenses.name` field if there is a matching Fossology alias (see the `licenses` section of `policies` above.
-* `matches-path` file path that the finding applies to
+* `matches-path` pattern for matching file paths
+  * Without special characters, the `matches-path` will match if it is contained within the full file path (e.g. a substring of the full file path)
+  * With a `!` character at the start of the string, there will be a match if the file path does NOT contain the string
+  * With a `$` at the end of the string, it will only match if the string is at the end of the file's path
 * `matches-subproject` subproject the finding applies to

 See the [findings-sample.yaml](findings-sample.yaml) for an example file.